codepath/android_guides/Configuring-a-Parse-Server.md

 file.saveInBackground();
 ```

-By default, the open source version of Parse relies on the MongoDB [GridStore](https://mongodb.github.io/node-mongodb-native/api-generated/gridstore.html) adapter to store files at most 16 megabytes.
-There is an alternate option to leverage Amazon's Simple Storage Service (S3).
+By default, the open source version of Parse relies on the MongoDB [GridStore](https://mongodb.github.io/node-mongodb-native/api-generated/gridstore.html) adapter to store large files.
+There is an alternate option to leverage Amazon's Simple Storage Service (S3) but still should be considered experimental.

 #### Using Amazon S3